Apresoline Side Effects

 Generic Name: hydralazine

 Note: This page contains information about the side effects of hydralazine.
 Some of the dosage forms included on this document may not apply to the brand name Apresoline.

 Not all side effects for Apresoline may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

-Along with its needed effects, some unwanted effects may be caused by hydralazine (the active ingredient contained in Apresoline).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by hydralazine (the active ingredient contained in Apresoline).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking hydralazine:More common
+You should check with your doctor immediately if any of these side effects occur when taking hydralazine:More common

 - chest pain or discomfort